 Brake fluid leakages: You cannot drive a car that has leaking braking fluid.
 The fluid is vital for maintaining the cars braking hydraulic system.
 If you notice some fluid under the car’s wheels, then you could be leaking brake fluid.
 Take your car to a mechanic immediately before you are involved in a road accident.

 Difficulty getting the car to a halt: This is the most obvious symptom of faulty brakes.
 If you have difficulty stopping the car even after pressing the brake pedal, it could be that your brake pads are worn out.
 The brake fluid could also be leaking.

-Anytime you have issues with the brake calipers you will have problems stopping the car.
-This can be dangerous especially when you are traveling under high speeds.
+Whenever you have issues with the brake calipers, you will have problems stopping the car.
+This can be dangerous, especially when you are traveling at high speeds.
 The brake calipers have pads attached to them that clap on the wheel rotors.
 If your bolts and pistons are not well lubricated due to a mechanical fault then the brake calipers will stick.